ONE DAY EVERYONE WILL

 The end is really not the end, it’s the beginning.
 The beginning of exploring the cosmos through the eyepiece of amazing Celestron telescopes.
 Looking at stars and galaxies, galactic clusters, globular clusters, and nebulae.
 We begin asking questions and finding answers, we expand our understanding of the cosmos.

-Dark Skies Cosmoarium closed for the summer of 2020 due to Covid-19.
-Returning in June of 2021.
+Dark Skies Cosmoarium opens for the summer of 2021

 The Dark Skies Cosmoarium is located in the Castle Peak parking lot area of Northstar California Ski Resort featuring choreographed astronomy shows and docent guided viewing through computerized Celestron telescopes every Thursday and Saturday during the summer from June 13 to August 31.